On the probability of generating invariably a finite simple group: Introduction

-In light of Theorem \ref{main_theorem_bounded_away_zero}, one would like to find many elements $y\in G$ with the property that $\P_{\text{inv}}(G,y)$ is bounded away from zero uniformly.
+In light of Theorem \ref{main_theorem_bounded_away_zero}, one would like to find many elements $x\in G$ with the property that $\P_{\text{inv}}(G,x)$ is bounded away from zero uniformly.
 For groups of Lie type of bounded rank different from $G_2(3^a)$, one can take almost all elements.
+In the following statement, the \textit{untwisted rank} of $G$ denotes the rank of the ambient simple algebraic group.